piedraj/usercode/forTheWZPaper/README.md

 # SMP-14-014 figures

 The xml files of the Feynman diagrams in Figure 1 have been created with JaxoDraw-2.1-0.
+To create the pdf versions we have installed the jaxodraw-pdf-plugin-1.0-0.jar plugin.

     java -jar jaxodraw-2.1-0.jar